fabje223/bat2dat/README.md

 install.packages('kableExtra')
 ```

-A more user-friedly environment is provided by RStudio, which can be
+A more user-friendly environment is provided by RStudio, which can be
 downloaded as free desktop version from here: \>
 <https://www.rstudio.com/products/rstudio/download/#download>